Please register or login to continue

 48. In every question I ask, I do without the fear of being silenced or punished for my belief.

 51. But the path he walked in life, thus remains not aloof, but visible and rewarding.
+It is the same path that I decided to take for the remainder of my life.

 54. I did not seek followers to echo his words, but companions willing to walk beside the questions he once posed.
+I offer no rewards, nor did I promise eternal salvation.

-55. Those who joined me were not drawn by certainty, but by the gentle inspiration to dwell in wonder and discover the path of enlightenment.
+55. Those individuals who joined me were not drawn by certainty, but by the gentle inspiration to dwell in wonder and discover the path of enlightenment.
 He once told me that enlightenment was for more rewarding than eternal salvation.

 56. They came not to be taught, but to be reminded of what they already carried within.
+Asterion would say to me—Do not go far to search for what is already within you.

 62. For Meleticism does not ask who you were, only who you are becoming in this moment in time.
+Each man must awaken his soul and his consciousness.

 63. We did not recite doctrines or chant verses; we remembered, we reflected, and we remained in unity.